Important information to entrepreneurs due to the coronavirusThe page was last modified:

 - Financing and loan

-- Temporary discount on rental costs in exposed industries
+- Temporary discount on rental costs in vulnerable industries

 - New rules regarding illness